-Mr. Kaufman is former President of the California Political Attorneys Association and has served on many non-profit Boards, including most recently the League of Women Voters of Los Angeles Education Fund, the Southern California Leadership Network and the Friends of Washington Prep Foundation.
-He served on the Secretary of State's Online Disclosure Task Force in 2005, and was appointed by Secretary of State Kevin Shelley to the State Voting Modernization Board, where he continues to serve as the Boardís Vice-Chair.
+Mr. Kaufman is a former President of the California Political Attorneys Association, and has served on a number of non-profit Boards, including the League of Women Voters of Los Angeles Education Fund, the Southern California Leadership Network and the UCLA Alumni Governmental Relations Advocacy Committee.

-Mr. Kaufman obtained a Bachelorís degree in Political Science from UCLA in 1984, and received his law degree from the University of California, Hastings College of the Law in San Francisco in 1987.
-Prior to becoming a member of the California State Bar, he served as a judicial extern for the Honorable Terry J. Hatter of the United States District Court for the Central District of California.
+Mr. Kaufman obtained a Bachelor’s degree in Political Science from UCLA in 1984, and received his law degree from the University of California, Hastings College of the Law in San Francisco in 1987.
+Prior to entering private practice, he worked as a judicial extern for the Honorable Terry J. Hatter of the United States District Court for the Central District of California.

 A frequent author and speaker on campaign reform and election issues, Mr. Kaufman appears regularly in the local media and serves as a lecturer and panelist before numerous organizations.
 He was selected by California Law Business magazine in 2001 as one of California's top 20 attorneys under age 40, and he is a past recipient of the California State Bar's Wiley W. Manuel Award for his commitment to pro bono legal services.